BrockDeveloper/y2e-Yeelight-controller/README.md

 Control your Xiaomi/Yeelight smartbulb from your pc

 ## DOWNLOAD section
-To download only the installation file from this repository, follow this link:
+To download only the installation file, follow this link:

 ## What you can do?
 * Turn the device on and off